vitalyrodnenko/geeknote/README.md

 :   You can set the notebook which will be syncronized with local directory.
 But if you won't set this option, *gnsync* will create new notebook with the name of the directory that you want to sync.

 --all
 :   You can specify to synchronize all notebooks already on the server, into subdirectories of the path.
-Useful with --two-way to do a backup of all notes.
+Useful with --download to do a backup of all notes.

 --logpath &lt;path to logfile&gt;
 :   *gnsync* can log information about syncing and with that option you can set the logfile.

 --two-way
 :   Normally *gnsync* will only upload files.
 Adding this flag will also make it download any notes not present as files in the notebook directory (after uploading any files not present as notes)

+--download-only
+:   Normally *gnsync* will only upload files.
+Adding this flag will make it download notes, but not upload any files

 ### Description
 The application *gnsync* is very useful in system adminstration, because you can syncronize you local logs, statuses and any other production information with Evernote.